 Azure Government is a separate instance of the Microsoft Azure service.
 It addresses the security and compliance needs of United States federal agencies, state and local governments, and their solution providers.
-Azure Government offers physical isolation from non-US government deployments and provides screened US personnel.
+Azure Government enforces physical isolation from non-US government infrastructure and relies on screened US personnel for operations.

-Microsoft provides various tools to help developers create and deploy cloud applications to the global Microsoft Azure service (“global service”) and Microsoft Azure Government services.
+Microsoft provides various tools to help you create and deploy cloud applications on global Azure and Azure Government.

 Guidance for developers

-Most of the currently available technical content assumes that applications are being developed for the global service rather than for Azure Government.
+Most of the currently available technical content assumes that applications are being developed on global Azure rather than on Azure Government.
 For this reason, it’s important to be aware of two key differences in applications that you develop for hosting in Azure Government.

-- Certain services and features that are in specific regions of the global service might not be available in Azure Government.
+- Certain services and features that are in specific regions of global Azure might not be available in Azure Government.